multiprocessio/datastation-documentation/tutorials/Query_Elasticsearch_with_DataStation.md

 # Database initialization [Optional]

-If you want to follow along with this tutorial literally, in your terminal start Elasticsearch in Docker:
+If you want to follow along with this tutorial verbatim, in your terminal start Elasticsearch in Docker:

 ```bash